davesmeghead/visonic/README.md

 - Alarm Panel integration Entity "alarm_control_panel.visonic_alarm" so you can look at the internal state values
 - HA Switch for each X10 device
 - "alarm_control_panel" badge so you can arm and disarm the alarm.
+- An HA service to bypass/rearm individual sensors

 As of version 0.2.0 I have changed the control flow and introduced a new mode "Standard Plus".
 You know which mode you are in by looking at the Entity "alarm_control_panel.visonic_alarm" and the attribute "Mode".